 Conclusion

 Remote work opportunities are widely available, even for those without prior professional experience.
-By identifying your transferable skills and exploring entry-level roles, you can begin building a career from home.
+By identifying your transferable skills and actively exploring entry-level roles across various industries, you can begin building a successful and flexible career from home.